figroc/s2geometry/README.md

 ```
 Expect to see some warnings if you build with swig 2.0.

+Then enable building of python wrapper with `cmake -DBUILD_PYWRAPS2=ON ...`.

 ## Other S2 implementations

 * [Go](https://github.com/golang/geo) (Approximately 40% complete.)